cernajonathan15/EEG-Preprocessing-/README.md

 # EEG-Preprocessing

-Please see "**Tai Chi Practice Buffers Aging Effects in Functional Brain Connectivity**" for scripts associated with the manuscript.
+Please see the folder named "**Manuscript Scripts**" for scripts associated with the manuscript.

+Please see the "**Raw data**" folder where the original data can be accessed.